FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 - Asia Pacific (Tokyo)

 The resources in each region are independent.
-For example, if you create FileMaker Cloud instances in US West and US East, the two instances are independent.
+For example, if you create FileMaker Cloud for AWS instances in US West and US East, the two instances are independent.

 When you sign in to the AWS Elastic Compute Cloud (EC2) Management Console, you choose a region from the list next to your user name in the navigation bar.
 To reduce data latency, choose the region nearest you.